 It is just the economic way of the world.

 Again, the key is to be prepared.

-Don’t over-commit because of our current low rate environment – make sure you can afford your repayments because one day rates will rise more than a few percentage points.
+Don’t over-commit because of our current low rate environment – make sure you can afford your repayments because one-day rates will rise more than a few percentage points.

 Additionally, keep that financial buffer in place just in case your repayments become difficult to manage down the track.

-And finally, consider speaking with your advisers about the possible benefits fixing a portion of your rates.
+And finally, consider speaking with your advisers about the possible benefits of fixing a portion of your rates.

 You can guarantee that regardless of how new and shiny the property you buy appears, one day you will get a call from your property manager about a maintenance issue.

 These problems are unavoidable and can be a major drain on your bottom line if you are not properly prepared.

 Never ignore maintenance issues as they will only get worse and can cause you to lose good tenants.

 Instead, make sure you have put aside some extra pennies in that financial buffer I keep reminding you about so you can pay for new hot water service or replace an appliance on its last legs as and when you need to.